Emergency Services: 5 Ways to Prepare Your Community for a Natural Disaster

 - State assesses the data and submits an application for federal aid that lists all the cities that will receive funding if the federal aid application is approved.
 (Make sure to check FEMA’s specific application requirements here.)

 - If the State’s request is approved, the federal government can grant up to three types of Disaster Assistance: Individual Assistance, Public Assistance, and Hazard Mitigation Assistance.
-(Disaster Case Management through Endeavors is an example of Individual Assistance.)
+(Disaster Relief and Recovery through Endeavors is an example of Individual Assistance.)

 - The Federal Government will provide a timeline for how long these funds are available after declaration.
 (Contractor organizations typically have 8-12 months to assist as many people as possible with the funding.)